GeanovuMedeea/University-Tech-Project/Personal Projects/README.md

 ##
-<b>Story Quest Translation</b>
+<b><a href="https://github.com/GeanovuMedeea/University-Tech-Project/tree/main/Personal%20Projects/Story%20Quest%20Translation">Story Quest Translation</a></b>
-Contains a small html project.
+A learning phase html project using Twine.
 English translation of a quest text from the game AION, which belongs to NCSoft.